 Work on what is working.
 Tools like Google Conversion Tracking help you better understand which ads or keywords are actually producing the desired results for you.

 SEOs know how important white hat links are to the relevancy and popularity of your site.
 Social networking, blogging, joining Ning.com groups, etc., create those link backs while interacting with your customer at the same time.
 It’s where marketing meets customer service.
 (Note: Twitter includes a nofollow command, so you don’t actually get the link value.
 However, I think traffic to your site is always a good thing.)

-A Web 2.0 brand manager also monitors sites like Twitter and Facebook for mentions of his company, intervening if a customer has a question or complaint, as expounded upon in this blog post.
+A Web 2.0 brand manager will monitor social media sites like Twitter and Facebook for mentions of his company, intervening if a customer has a question or complaint, as expounded upon in this blog post.
 It’s faster than calling a 1-800 number and treading through a sea of automation or trying to find the answer online.
 And it’s meeting your customers where they are-not where you think they should be.

 At the end of the day, online advertising is a dynamic field.
 There are many SEO techniques to rank your website higher.
 Things are constantly in flux.
 As an advertiser, you have to be mindful of these changes, whether they be competitive pressures, consumer preferences or other internal or external factors.
 And make changes where required.
 Investing time in Web 2.0, and using SEO tactics in general, is becoming more and more essential.
 You can continue to ignore Web 2.0, but an increasingly Web-literate customer base means they might start to ignore you.